inntran/git-benchmark-testdata/pentarchical/Alactaga/Tagbanua/omentocele.markdown

 Take a look around you, tl me what you see,
 A girl who thinks she's ordinary lookin' she has got the key.
-If you can get close enough to look into her eyes There's something special right behind the bitterness she hides.
+If you can get close enough to look into her eyes There's something special  behind the bitterness she hides.
 	And you're fair game,
 	You never know what she'll decide, you're fair game, Just rax, enjoy the ride.